 1. What is personal information?

-Personal information includes any factual or subjective information, recorded or not, about an identifiable individual (personal addresses including email, telephone numbers, membership status, security clearance, language profile, food allergies, disabilities, financial information (credit card numbers, financial institution and account numbers, payroll deductions), summaries of confidential conversations, etc.).
+Personal information includes any factual or subjective information, recorded or not, about an identifiable individual (personal addresses including email, telephone numbers, affiliation status, security clearance, language profile, food allergies, disabilities, financial information (credit card numbers, financial institution and account numbers, payroll deductions), summaries of confidential conversations, etc.).
 It does not include the name, title, business address or telephone numbers of an individual as an employee of an organization.

 2. Who is responsible for protecting the personal information collected by DPI?

 3. Why does DPI collect, use and disclose personal information?

-DPI is committed to providing to its members quality professional development opportunities, excellent networking events, up-to-date information, and a number of affiliate-only services.
-In order to meet these goals, the Association collects, uses and, on rare occasions, discloses personal information to maintain an affiliate list in order to provide services to its affiliates, collect fees and dues, and give members access to discounts for certain services and events;
+DPI is committed to providing to its affiliates quality professional development opportunities, excellent networking events, up-to-date information, and a number of affiliate only services.
+In order to meet these goals, the Association collects, uses and, on rare occasions, discloses personal information to maintain an affiliate list in order to provide services to its affiliates, collect fees and dues, and give affiliates access to discounts for certain services and events;

 DPI does not sell its affiliation lists to anyone.